 Many bustles look beautiful when done properly, but others can look messy or even fall out if done incorrectly.
 You must know what your options are when having your final fittings done.

 Let’s look at the different types!

 The most common is the the ‘over bustle’.
 This one will use hooks or buttons either at the waist line of the dress or at the start of the skirt flare on a fitted dress.
 Depending on the length of your train and fullness of the skirt, you may only need one hook or button, or you may need many to keep it up and floor length the whole way around.

 Next is the French bustle.
 This is buttoned underneath forming “pick ups” or tiers to the skirt.
 It also should be done when the skirt is plain, satin, silk, crepe, etc., or the button/hook will be visible on the outside of the skirt.
 (See photo above.)

 Watch this quick and informative Bustle video by our own Suzanne who will illustrate and explain these two further!

 You can also skip the buttoning altogether and use a wrist loop as the bustle.
 This is simply a band around your wrist that holds your train up as you twirl the night away!
 This works best on simple trains, chapel or sweep length, and fewer layers.

-Lastly, if you are not a fan of the train or bustling concept, consider buying a dress with a short (or no) train or have it altered to floor length.
+If you are not a fan of the train or bustling concept, consider buying a dress with a short (or no) train or have it altered to floor length.
 Add a dramatic cathedral or royal length veil to give you the incredible drama for the aisle walk and photos, and remove it for the reception!
 No extra buttoning or hooking needed!
 See photo below: